msinton/boris-bikes/chess.md

 - copy and unzip `chess.zip` from
 `S:\Training\DataEngineering\datasets\chess` to: `boris-bikes\data`

+- Note, the cluster has the same chess data saved to `/tmp/chess`

 ###### General hints and tips

 - Use the functions from `performance.Benchmark`

+- Remember to clear the cache before executing a task when comparing performance (where caching is involved).
+    Otherwise caching from a previous run
+    invalidates your performance comparison.

 #### Exercises